h2zero/esp-nimble-cpp/docs/Migration_guide.md

 This guide describes the required changes to existing projects migrating from the original bluedroid API to NimBLE.

-The changes listed here are only some of the many that have been made, this is only a small overview for migrating existing applications.
+The changes listed here are only some of the many that have been made, this is a short overview for migrating existing applications.

 For more information on the improvements and additions please refer to the [class documentation](https://h2zero.github.io/esp-nimble-cpp/annotated.html) and [Improvements and updates](docs/Improvements_and_updates.md)
 <br/>